alissaleigh/P2/README.md

 ### Business problem:

-There are many reason why we need to know what type of income is being earned, such as ensuring we're providing a competive rates for out clients and what
+There are many reason why we need to know what type of income is being earned, such as ensuring we're providing a competive rates for out clients in ensuring we're offering them the porducts that work for them and their banking needs.

 ### Data: